Technology at MacDuffie

 Sturdy protective laptop case or padded sleeve.

-Extended warranty or support: Many manufacturers offer extended support (e.g., the AppleCare Protection Plan, which provides additional coverage beyond the first year).
+Extended warranty or support: Many manufacturers offer extended warranty or support plans (e.g., the AppleCare Protection Plan, which provides additional coverage beyond the first year).

-Keep your receipt from the purchase, serial number, and literature for your machine so you can contact the manufacturer in case of an issue.
+Keep your receipt from the purchase, including the serial number and any accompanying literature for your machine, so that you can contact the manufacturer in case of an issue.

 Ebooks